This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Build your bowl – Add rice and slaw to the bottom, then top with carrots, cucumber, and salmon.
-Drizzle with spicy mayo and top with panko and/or sesame seeds.
+• Build your bowls: Add rice and slaw to the bottom, then top with carrots, cucumber, avocado, and salmon.
+Drizzle with spicy mayo and top with sesame seeds.

 Notes

-• To make this salmon bowl low carb, use cauliflower rice or double the amount of cabbage and use that as a base.
+• Low carb – Use cauliflower rice or double the amount of cabbage and use that as a base.

 Nutrition